sal1023/videoCC/README.md

 ## Overview

-This is a simple video steaming app that allows you to explore the features provide by VoiceBase REST APPIs for machine generatd transcripts and closed captions.
+This is a simple video steaming app that shows how to use the VoiceBase REST APIs to get machine generated transcripts and closed captions.

    * for demo purposes videos are streamed from node.
 All files in public folder are streamable.
-   * Simple home page with links to each file in public folder
+   * Very simple home page with links to each file in public folder
-   * player page uses JWPlayer to stream the file selected
+   * Player page uses JWPlayer to stream the file selected
-   * player page has "generate closed caption" button, that will use the VoiceBase API to get an SRT for the video and copy to the demo server so that it can be displayed  in jwplayer
+   * Player page has "generate closed caption" button, that will use the VoiceBase API to get an SRT for the video and copy to the demo server so that it can be displayed  in jwplayer

-Limitation is that there is no notificaton on the web page when the srt has been downloaded an placed in correct location for jwplayer.
+UI is very basic at this time.
+Goal is show how to use the API to get the SRT file.
+Additional limitation is that there is no notificaton on the web page when the srt has been downloaded and placed in correct location for the player.
 So  you need to refresh the web page and try and turn on the CC in the player to see the results.
 Or you can look at server console.

 ## Prerequisites

-   * ffmpeg should be insalled and in path
+   * ffmpeg should be insalled and in path.
+App will use ffmpeg to extract the audio to save bandwidth.
-   * A VoiceBase API account
+   * You will need a VoiceBase API account
    * Machine that runs this app must receive a callback from voicebase when transcript is ready, so it must have a public IP

 ## Setting up the app